evaveskova/NY_Times_Clone/README.md

-**Microverse New York Times Clone Project - Positioning and Floating Elements**
+**Microverse Older Version Of Apple Clone Project - Building with Backgrounds and Gradients**

-This project involved creating a clone of a New York Times page.
-It included a navar, a sidebar, a footer with links, 2 sections of reccomended articles, an embedded video, and several images.
-This project utilized the use of CSS grids.
+This project involved creating a clone of an old version of the landing page for apple.com.
+Its main features are a navbar with a gradient color and images in the background of the page.

 Used: